 All candidates, regardless of experience, should review the following four steps.

 Candidates preparing for the CECP examination should review the CECP Body of Knowledge (BOK).
 The BOK represents the complete set of knowledge and skills required for professionals working in the executive compensation field.
 Set as the industry standard, the BOK was identified by WorldatWork Society via a formal practice analysis completed by hundreds of practitioners.
 The CECP examination covers all topic areas addressed in the Body of Knowledge.

 The Body of Knowledge is comprised of four main knowledge domains consisting of 85 total tasks representing common skills, knowledge and abilities of the executive compensation professional.
 Deeper concentration should be given to all topic areas in which you have identified as areas of weakness.

 The CECP was developed under a competency-based testing model, so there is no single preparation course that covers all the content covered in the exam.
 However, WorldatWork offers numerous executive compensation educational offerings and resources that will help you prepare for the exam.

 Candidates have found skill-building classes, Webinars and other study materials particularly useful when needing a general overview.
-Below is the CECP Recommended Study List as prepared by WorldatWork and the WorldatWork Society of Certified Professionals.
+Please visit the Executive Compensation Area of Study page for a complete listing of valuable resources.